 WSD Voice - Podcast

-WSD Voice Podcast AdvertisingWSD Voice is a Waterford School District podcast that focuses on topics geared toward inspiring, educating and empowering our students, staff, alumni and community.
+WSD Voice Podcast AdvertisingWSD Voice is an award-winning, Waterford School District podcast that focuses on topics geared toward inspiring, educating and empowering our students, staff, alumni and community.

 The goal of WSD Voice is to inform our audience about our district’s positive news while showcasing our successes.
 Listen below to learn more about all the exciting and innovative work going on behind the scenes in Waterford School District.